 Credit: www.scientificamerican.com

-No, you cannot drive your car with 0% oil life.
-Your car’s engine needs oil to lubricate the moving parts and prevent friction and wear.
-If you run out of oil, your engine will seize up and stop working.
+No, it is not safe to drive your car with 0% oil life.
+Your engine requires oil to lubricate the moving parts, prevent friction and wear.
+If your engine runs out of oil, it will seize up and stop working, resulting in significant damage that is expensive to repair.

-Assuming you are referring to the oil life indicator: The 5% oil life mark on a Honda Civic typically means that the engine oil needs to be changed within the next month or 500 miles, whichever comes first.
-Oil degrades over time due to heat and friction, so even if you don’t drive your car very often, it’s still important to change the oil every few months.
+Assuming you are referring to the oil life indicator, the 5% oil life mark on a Honda Civic typically means that the engine oil needs to be changed within the next month or so.

-However, if you frequently drive in stop-and-go traffic or in extreme heat or cold, your car’s oil may degrade faster and need to be changed more often.
-The oil life monitor takes these factors into account and lets you know when it is time for an oil change.
-If the monitor says that your car’s oil needs to be changed at 10%, it means that the quality of the oil has degraded significantly and it is no longer effective at protecting your engine.
+Nevertheless, if you frequently find yourself maneuvering through stop-and-go traffic or enduring extreme temperatures, be it sweltering heat or bitter cold, the quality of your car’s oil may degrade at an accelerated pace, necessitating more frequent oil changes.
+The oil life monitor takes these factors into account and will notify you when it is time for an oil change.
+If the monitor prompts you to change your car’s oil at the 10% mark, it signifies that the oil’s quality has significantly deteriorated, rendering it ineffectual in safeguarding your engine.

 Should You Trust Oil Life Monitors or Follow the Owners Book?